Digital Monitoring for Moles

 Mapping utilises the following proven tools to assist in both the diagnosis and monitoring of moles:

 After your moles have been mapped, on subsequent visits to your dermatologist he/she can compare these baseline photographs on the day of your check-up.
-Dermoscopy or dermatoscopy is a tool used daily by your dermatologist to assess lesions on your skin more closely – essentially a 10 x illuminated magnification device is used to look at the patterns in moles, pigment marks and other skin lesions to look for clues to make a more accurate diagnosis – this also helps your dermatologist to reduce the number of biopsies or to also guide the biopsy location.
+Dermoscopy or dermatoscopy is a tool used daily by your dermatologist to assess lesions on your skin more closely – essentially a 10 x illuminated magnification device is used to look at the patterns in moles, pigment marks and other skin lesions to look for features that assist in making more accurate diagnoses and minimising the need for skin biopsies.
+Dermoscopy can also help to guide the decision to biopsy and with sequential imaging – to detect areas of change that would justify biopsy or complete removal of the suspect lesion.